Books! And cleverness! There are more important things--friendship and bravery and--oh Harry--be careful!

-The students begin their exams, Hagrid lets slip how to control Fluffy, HRH try to warn Dumbledore but he has been summoned away.
-Fearful that Snape is about to make his move to get the Philosopher’s Stone, HRH decide to go after it themselves.
+The students begin their exams, Hagrid lets slip how to control Fluffy, Harry, Ron and Hermione try to warn Dumbledore but he has been summoned away.
+Fearful that Snape is about to make his move to get the Philosopher’s Stone, Harry, Ron and Hermione decide to go after it themselves.
 Under Harry’s invisibility cloak they make their way to Fluffy, lull him to sleep, and go through the trapdoor, past Devil’s Snare, a giant wizards’ chess set, and a potions riddle.

 Calendar and Dates